FK2469/F-NEMU/README.md

 ## testcase

-Some small C programs to test the implementation of NEMU.
+Some small C programs to test the implementation of F-NEMU.

 ## newlib

 newlib(https://sourceware.org/newlib) is a C library for embedding systems.
-It requires minimal run-time support and is very friendly to NEMU.
+It requires minimal run-time support and is very friendly to F-NEMU.

 ## kernel